Test: Cloud-based Web Performance Test

 # Cloud-based Web Performance Test # Runs a quick web performance test in the cloud with Visual Studio Team Services - task: QuickPerfTest@1 inputs: #connectedServiceName: # Optional websiteUrl: testName: #vuLoad: '25' # Options: 25, 50, 100, 250 #runDuration: '60' # Options: 60, 120, 180, 240, 300 #geoLocation: 'Default' # Optional.
 Options: default, australia East, australia Southeast, brazil South, central India, central US, east Asia, east US 2, east US, japan East, japan West, north Central US, north Europe, south Central US, south India, southeast Asia, west Europe, west US #machineType: '0' # Options: 0, 2 #resourceGroupName: 'default' # Optional #numOfSelfProvisionedAgents: # Optional #avgResponseTimeThreshold: '0' # Optional

-- Required for builds and releases on TFS and must specify a connection to the VSTS account where the load test will run.
+- Required for builds and releases on TFS and must specify a connection to the VSTS organization where the load test will run.

 - Optional for builds and releases on VSTS.
 In this case, if not provided, the current VSTS connection is used.